ibm-cloud-docs/vpc/block_storage_vpc_expandable_boot_volume.md

    ```
    {: pre}

-### Increasing boot volume capacity when you create an instance from the CLI
+### Increase boot volume capacity when you create an instance from the CLI
 {: #expand-new-boot-vols-cli}

 Run the `ibmcloud is instance-create` command and specify a boot volume capacity in GBs.